 As a result, electricity providers have seen themselves forced to raise consumer prices to cover the costs of a more expensive market, and many European consumers are therefore seeing their energy bills being more expensive by as much as 40% – and potentially more over the coming months of winter.

-The public blames electricity providers, and hope for political intervention
+The public blames electricity providers, and hopes for political intervention

 Customers are losing faith in their providers